selivan/selivan.github.io/_posts/2017-12-21-grub2-password-for-all-but-default-menu-entries.md

 Btw, grub allows to have other users than superuser, that have access to only some of menu entries.

-Now, you have to define default menu entries as `--unresticted`, allowing to use them without password.
+Now, you have to define default menu entries as `--unrestricted`, allowing to use them without password.
 Linux menu entries are defined in file `/etc/grub.d/10_linux`.
 Simpliest way to change all entries is to modify `CLASS` variable in the beginning of the file:

 ```bash
 CLASS="--class gnu-linux --class gnu --class os --unrestricted"